How often should you get new hearing aids?

 Your hearing aids are more than 5 years old

-Most hearing aids last between five and seven years.
-Many people wonder why they don't last longer, but the fact is that all hearing aids will break down at some point because they are very complex technological devices.
-Even if you take very good care of your device, continued natural exposure to moisture and ear wax has a damaging effect over time.
+Most hearing aids last between three and seven years.
+Many people wonder why they don't last longer, but the fact is that all hearing aids experience a lot of wear and tear.
+Think about it: What other sophisticated electronic device do you wear all day that's directly connected to you, working constantly?
+Even if you take very good care of your device (such as frequent cleaning), continued natural exposure to moisture and ear wax has a damaging effect over time.

 You've made major lifestyle changes